SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 comments: true
 ---

 Back in April, we did some [statistical analysis showing Trumpy states tended to have dramatically lower vaccination rates]({{ site.baseurl }}/politics-vs-mask-and-vaccine-use/).
 Is that still the case?
-Regrettably, yes.
-More than ever.
+Regrettably, yes: more than ever.

 ## Where We Last Left Off in April